pfedick/DeckerGame/README.md

 ### Things I have to do or figure out
 - create interactive objects / enemies:
     - locked door
-    - key (used to open a locked door)
+    - key (used to unlock a locked door)
     - gems (can be collected => points)
     - coins (can be collected  => points)
     - arrows from wall